jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-09-championship-weekend/draft/chapter-04.md

 Ethan climbed quickly, disappearing through the skylight.
 Then his face appeared, backlit by stars.
 "Come on.
 It's beautiful up here."

 Sophia hiked up her sundress slightly and climbed.
-Her legs were shakingnot from exertion but from anticipation.
+Her legs were shaking—not from exertion but from anticipation.
 They hadn't been truly alone, truly private, since January.
 Four and a half months of supervised visits and monitored calls and lawyers watching their every interaction.

 Tonight, finally, it was just them.

 Ethan helped her through the skylight, his hands warm and sure on her waist.
 The roof was flat, tar paper and gravel, with a low wall around the edges.
-The sky was that particular Winnipeg spring colornot quite dark yet at 9:30, but getting there, deep blue bleeding into purple.
+The sky was that particular Winnipeg spring color—not quite dark yet at 9:30, but getting there, deep blue bleeding into purple.

 Stars were starting to appear.